 Each year, more people gain access to clean water, but at the same time India is facing severe water shortages, with 600 million people affected by a variety of challenges including falling groundwater levels, drought, demand from agriculture and industry, and poor water resource management; all of which are likely to intensify as the impacts of climate change take hold.

-18 year old Sanju Mewada from Madhya Pradesh, India is just one of the millions of girls facing the reality of the water crisis.
+18-year-old Sanju Mewada from Madhya Pradesh, India is just one of the millions of girls facing the reality of the water crisis.
 She has been collecting water since she was 7 years old.
-She had no choice but to wear thin, unsuitable sandlas and even sometimes had to walk barefoot, several times a day along dangerous paths.
+She had no choice but to wear thin, unsuitable sandals and sometimes had to walk barefoot, several times a day along dangerous paths.

 The daily burden of collecting water has had a severe negative effect on her education: